sa-express-news/longform-story-template/README.md

 When you head to the freeform generator, switch to the "Story" tab and start filling in the relevant information like headline and chatter.
 For the link, you'll want the link to the _site section_ where the presentation lives - _not_ the freeform we created earlier.

-I typically use the lead image (and OG image) in the freeform generator.
+I typically use the lead image in the freeform generator.
 And you definitely _should_ tick that "EN exclusive" box.

 Click the "Build freeform" button and copy the code that spits out.
 Now go _back_ to the WCM and create _another_ freeform.
 Drop the code in there, name it something like "EN Home Page Tease for My Awesome Story" and throw it in your home page zone of choice when the story is ready to go live to the masses.